apivideo/api.video-documentation/analytics/overview.md

 User sessions affect how data like the number of viewers is counted.

 * For web users, a browser tab counts as one user session.
 * For mobile users, a session starts when an app is launched.
 Apps going in the background remain in session.
-A new session starts when an app stops or is destroyed, and then launches again.
+A new session starts when an app is destroyed, and then launches again.

 ### Aggregations vs. timeseries